 The Monterey Bay Region is the only area in the State of California where the responsibility for transportation planning is shared between a MPO and Regional Transportation Planning Agencies (RTPAs) that operate at a county level.
-AMBAG is the designated MPO for the tri-county (Monterey, San Benito and Santa Cruz) area and has the responsibility to carryout transportation planning activities and provide policy guidance pertaining to the transportation planning process in accordance with federal and state law.
+AMBAG is the designated MPO for the tri-county (Monterey, San Benito and Santa Cruz) area and has the responsibility to carryout transportation planning process in accordance with federal and state law.